Serapieum-of-alex/earth2observe/docs/Installation.rst

 The easiest and most robust way to install earth2observe is by installing it in a separate conda environment.
 In the root repository directory there is an ``environment.yml`` file.
 This file lists all dependencies.
-Either use the ``environment.yml`` file from the master branch (please note that the master branch can change rapidly and break functionality without warning), or from one of the releases {release}.
+Either use the ``environment.yml`` file from the main branch (please note that the main branch can change rapidly and break functionality without warning), or from one of the releases {release}.

 Run this command to start installing all earth2observe dependencies: